Cold vs. COVID: Difference in Symptoms and When to Get Tested

 - Any new loss of taste or smell in COVID-19 happens early and often without the presence of a runny or stuffy nose.
 In the case of a cold, loss of taste and smell only happens occasionally and is usually accompanied by a stuffy nose.

 - Symptoms of a cold appear one to three days after exposure, while the symptoms of COVID-19 don’t appear until two to 14 days after exposure.

 If your child has a combination of cold-like symptoms, like a cough and sore throat, as well as gut-related symptoms, such as vomiting or diarrhea, with or without fever, Scott recommends getting them tested for COVID.
 “With the initial strain of COVID, symptoms in children tended to be very mild, more like cold or allergy symptoms,” she says.
 “The Delta variant tends to cause additional symptoms, which commonly include sore throat or diarrhea.”

-Anyone in your family has close contact with someone with a confirmed case of COVID-19 should also get tested.
-According to the Centers for Disease Control and Prevention, fully vaccinated parents and caregivers should test three to five days after a known exposure to someone with a suspected or confirmed COVID-19 case.
+Anyone in your family that has close contact with someone with a confirmed case of COVID-19 should also get tested.
+According to the Centers for Disease Control and Prevention, someone with symptoms should get tested immediately, while someone who was exposed but doesn’t have symptoms should wait at least five days after a known exposure.

 Of course, it’s possible to test positive even with minor or no symptoms at all, so if you’re ever concerned, talk to your child’s pediatrician about getting them tested.
 Scott urges those who test positive to stay home and quarantine.
 She cites frequent hand washing, isolating to certain rooms, wearing a mask and limiting contact with other family members as ways to help stop the spread.
 “The majority of children with COVID do not have severe symptoms and can recover at home,” she says, “but any concern regarding breathing or a significantly ill-appearing child is worth a doctor’s visit.”